harrij15/DriverMode/README.md

 # DriverMode (name subject to change)

 The airplane mode for driving.
-This setting (starting in iOS) will allow drivers to disable certain incoming notifications that can serve as on-road distractions.
+This setting (starting in iOS) will allow drivers to disable certain incoming notifications that can serve as on-road distractions and much more.

 Features to be implemented:
  - Turn off incoming notifications (Banners and Alerts) by switching all app alerts to "None" when the setting is enabled.
 Also toggle off "Show on Lock Screen" setting.